StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 ### ***Tom O'Donoghue: Owner of Irish Spirit Tours***

 Tom started his career in his early 20's working for a chauffeur company that serviced the corporate and high-end leisure market.
-For the 10 years that Tom worked for this company he was a chauffeur and qualified tour guide and he mainly drove 24 seater
-mini-coaches.
-In his late 20's Tom got married and started a family, by his early 30's Tom spotted an opportunity to go out
-on his own and he decided to buy his own 16 seater mini-bus and to start operating a series of day-trips from Dublin.
-Over the
-years the business has grown and Tom has continue to invest in the business by buying a second 16 seater mini-bus and in recent
-years he has replaced his original mini-bus with a brand new luxary 24 seater mini-coach.
+For the 10 years that Tom worked for this company he was a chauffeur and qualified tour guide and he mainly drove 24 seater mini-coaches.
+In his late 20's Tom got married and started a family, by his early 30's Tom spotted an opportunity to go out on his own and he decided to buy his own 16 seater mini-bus and to start operating a series of day-trips from Dublin.
+Over the years the business has grown and Tom has continue to invest in the business by buying a second 16 seater mini-bus and in recent years he has replaced his original mini-bus with a brand new luxary 24 seater mini-coach.

-Now in his early 50's and his children fully grown, Tom's son Patrick works with Tom on a full-time basis as a tour guide driving
-the 16 seater mini-bus while Tom leads the larger tour groups in the 24 seater mini-coach.
-Tom's wife Mary works part-time in a
-local supermarket but she also helps process the bookings for Tom's business.
-His daughter Grainne recently graduated from
-Trinity College with a degree in Marketing and is now working for a leading multi-national in Dublin's Silicon Docks.
-Grainne has
-been updating Tom's wordpress website and social media channels for the last 7 years but with her increasing work load in her own
-job this is becoming more of a challenge for Grainne to maintain.
+Now in his early 50's and his children fully grown, Tom's son Patrick works with Tom on a full-time basis as a tour guide driving the 16 seater mini-bus while Tom leads the larger tour groups in the 24 seater mini-coach.
+Tom's wife Mary works part-time in a local supermarket but she also helps process the bookings for Tom's business.
+His daughter Grainne recently graduated from Trinity College with a degree in Marketing and is now working for a leading multi-national in Dublin's Silicon Docks.
+Grainne has been updating Tom's wordpress website and social media channels for the last 7 years but with her increasing work load in her own job this is becoming more of a challenge for Grainne to maintain.

 Celbridge Tourism and Heritage Forum approached a number of Irish based tour operators, including Irish Spirit Tours.
-The group
-presented their ready-made tour itinerary as a cultural tour of Ireland's Ancient East, which has been designed around some of
-the best Craft Food & Drink producers that lie just beyond the doorstep of Dublin, Ireland's capitol city.
-The group highlighted
-how this exciting new tour ties in with Faile Ireland's [FOOD AND DRINK STRATEGY 2018 – 2023](https://www.failteireland.ie/FailteIreland/media/WebsiteStructure/Documents/Publications/FI-Food-Strategy-Document.pdf) and the fact that there
-may be grant opportunities available to companies who are actively involved in developing and promoting products that compliment
-Failte Ireland's strategy.
+The group presented their ready-made tour itinerary as a cultural tour of Ireland's Ancient East, which has been designed around some of the best Craft Food & Drink producers that lie just beyond the doorstep of Dublin, Ireland's capitol city.
+The group highlighted how this exciting new tour ties in with Faile Ireland's [FOOD AND DRINK STRATEGY 2018 – 2023](https://www.failteireland.ie/FailteIreland/media/WebsiteStructure/Documents/Publications/FI-Food-Strategy-Document.pdf) and the fact that there may be grant opportunities available to companies who are actively involved in developing and promoting products that compliment Failte Ireland's strategy.

-The group had interest from two of the five tour operators that they approached but Tom was by far the most enthusiastic about
-the new possibilities that this tour itinerary presented his small family run company.
-Irish Spirit Tours have traditionally
-promoted their products as a series of day-trips aimed as an add-on to the itineraries of overseas tourists who have already
-made their way to Dublin.
-With the creation of this new 6 day tour Tom can see the added value in moving away from offering a
-purely last minute add-on product, to having a tour package that would be the main purpose of his client's trip to Ireland, one
-which is booked and paid for in advance of their arrival into Ireland.
+The group had interest from two of the five tour operators that they approached but Tom was by far the most enthusiastic about the new possibilities that this tour itinerary presented his small family run company.
+Irish Spirit Tours have traditionally promoted their products as a series of day-trips aimed as an add-on to the itineraries of overseas tourists who have already made their way to Dublin.
+With the creation of this new 6 day tour Tom can see the added value in moving away from offering a purely last minute add-on product, to having a tour package that would be the main purpose of his client's trip to Ireland, one which is booked and paid for in advance of their arrival into Ireland.

-As part of this agreement to operate the tour itinerary Tom has undertaken to commission a new website that is more professional
+As part of this agreement to operate the tour itinerary Tom has undertaken to commission a new website that is more professional and user-friendly.
-and user-friendly.
 Tom needs the site to act as his principle tool to promote the tour to international clients.
-The site
-needs to look professional and eye-catching, it need to clearly display the details of the tour and the available add-on options
-pre & post tour.
-The site needs to offer a streamlined way to process enquiries, quotes and bookings and it needs to be fully
-responsive for multiple device sizes.
+The site needs to look professional and eye-catching, it need to clearly display the details of the tour and the available add-on options pre & post tour.
+The site needs to offer a streamlined way to process enquiries, quotes and bookings and it needs to be fully responsive for multiple device sizes.

 #### 2.1.2 - User needs:

 The user is looking to get more out of their trip to Ireland.
-They want to get a little bit off the beaten track but they don't want the hassle of having to organise everything
-themselves.
-They are interested in seeing some of the culture and history of Ireland's Ancient East but they enjoy sampling quality local food and they are keen to experience
-some of the craft beers & spirits that Ireland is fast establishing a name for.
+They want to get a little bit off the beaten track but they don't want the hassle of having to organise everything themselves.
+They are interested in seeing some of the culture and history of Ireland's Ancient East but they enjoy sampling quality local food and they are keen to experience some of the craft beers & spirits that Ireland is fast establishing a name for.

-The User wants an informative but simple site that shows them the details of the tour and gives them the option to customise the start or end of their tour by booking additional
-nights and activities in Dublin, which is the main gateway city for the majority of international visitors to Ireland.
+The User wants an informative but simple site that shows them the details of the tour and gives them the option to customise the start or end of their tour by booking additional nights and activities in Dublin, which is the main gateway city for the majority of international visitors to Ireland.

-The user wants a quick and easy way to make enquiries and get a quote via a site that makes them feel confident that they are dealing with a reliable  local tour operator and that
-it is safe to ultimately book their tour via this site.
+The user wants a quick and easy way to make enquiries and get a quote via a site that makes them feel confident that they are dealing with a reliable  local tour operator and that it is safe to ultimately book their tour via this site.

-#### 2.1.3 - User persona's
+#### 2.1.3 - User personas

+What are User Personas and why use them?
+Well this LinkedIn article by [Boz Zou](https://www.linkedin.com/pulse/how-many-personas-too-boz-zou/) explains that a "Persona is essentially a design tool to create empathy with a group of real users.
+Personas are fictional characters (but based upon robust research with real people) designed to represent a group of people with similar characters, values, and behaviours.
+Personas are most useful when they are paired with scenarios to provide contexts and lead to insights thus guide design decisions."
+As per this article by [Jared M. Spool](https://articles.uie.com/benefits_of_personas/) User Personas can help prevent "grounding", if "designers ground themselves in the design, they run the serious risk of creating an interface that only they can use".
+Instead of asking, “How would I use this system?”
+User Personas focus you to ask “How would Rob use the site?”
+While I did not engage in research specific to this project in order to create these User Personas, I did draw on my experience of working in the Irish Travel Industry for 20 years, during which time I dealt with clients and suppliers on a daily basis.

 So who exactly are the users who are interested in using the internet to search for a tour like this.
 Well lets look at the Personas below to discover more about our users:

 ### ***Rob - Aged 26 - From London***
 Rob works in the city and lives in trendy Camden with his girlfriend.
 Rob is a bit of a self-confessed hipster who is really into the craft beer scene.
-Rob wants to surprise
-his girlfriend by booking them a short holiday although neither of them are interested in your standard package sun holiday and his girlfriend is quite into history and culture
-and she is more of a foodie.
-Rob has come across a number of award winning craft beers from Ireland recently and decides that Ireland would be the perfect place for them to go
-as he can indulge his passion for craft beer and there's plenty of history and culture to keep his girlfriend happy.
+Rob wants to surprise his girlfriend by booking them a short holiday although neither of them are interested in your standard package sun holiday and his girlfriend is quite into history and culture and she is more of a foodie.
+Rob has come across a number of award winning craft beers from Ireland recently and decides that Ireland would be the perfect place for them to go as he can indulge his passion for craft beer and there's plenty of history and culture to keep his girlfriend happy.

 ### ***Renate - Aged 35 - From Sao Paulo***
 Renate is a strong independent career focused woman who works for a U.S. multi-national in Sao Paulo and she loves to travel as much as possible.
-Her favourite program is Game of
-Thrones and her all time favourite film is Braveheart.
-For many years she has dreamed of travelling to Europe and in particular Ireland, ever since she realised that Braveheart
-was filmed here.
-Renate loves meeting new people and experiencing new cultures and is quite happy to travel by herself but she does prefer to join up with a local tour group once
-she arrives in her destination as she finds this is the best way to meet like-minded people.  https://unsplash.com/photos/D6IZR-YsDYw
+Her favourite program is Game of Thrones and her all time favourite film is Braveheart.
+For many years she has dreamed of travelling to Europe and in particular Ireland, ever since she realised that Braveheart was filmed here.
+Renate loves meeting new people and experiencing new cultures and is quite happy to travel by herself but she does prefer to join up with a local tour group once she arrives in her destination as she finds this is the best way to meet like-minded people.

 ### ***Hans - Aged 52 - From Colonge***
 Hans is somewhat of your sterotypical German, he loves beer and is partial to a good Whiskey.
-He has a beer belly but he says this just shows that he appreciates the finer things
-in life.
 When it comes to beer Hans doesn't talk about craft beer, he talks about real beer as Hans doesn't consider these mass produced lagers to be real beer.
-Hans has been
-married for 31 years and has two grown-up children.
-While Hans and his wife go on holiday together every year they both like to get away separately every other year with a small
-group of their closest friends.
+Hans has been married for 31 years and has two grown-up children.
+While Hans and his wife go on holiday together every year they both like to get away separately every other year with a small group of their closest friends.
 Hans has been to Ireland a number of times before with his work and loves the atmophere and the laid-back nature of the Irish people he has met.
-When a friend of Hans mentions that he has never been to Ireland but he has read alot recently about the many new mrico-breweries and a resurgence in Irish Distilleries they decide
-that Ireland should be the destination for their next short break.   https://unsplash.com/photos/6anudmpILw4
+When a friend of Hans mentions that he has never been to Ireland but he has read alot recently about the many new mrico-breweries and a resurgence in Irish Distilleries they decide that Ireland should be the destination for their next short break.
 <br>
 <br>